sheldonhull/sheldonhull.hugo/content/blog/2020-07-14-building-a-custom-terraform-bundle-for-terraform-cloud.md

 If you get an error the first time you run this, see the troubleshooting section at the end.

-### Custom Providers Bundling
+## Custom Providers Bundling

-As of the time of this post, to include a custom provider, you need to create a custom [terraform bundle](https://bit.ly/3fA4CZu) bundle to package up the terraform package and any desired custom plugins.
+As of the time of this post, to include a custom provider with Terraform Enterprise, you need to create a custom [terraform bundle](https://bit.ly/3fA4CZu) bundle to package up the terraform package and any desired custom plugins.

 This terraform bundle includes the terraform program, as well as any range of other providers that you want to include for running in the remote terraform workspace.